tekknolagi/isdt/lecture-notes/3-bld.md

 that all of the other `.o` files are not the target of any rule!
 They use the implicit `%.o: %.c` pattern rule.

+#### Pitfalls

+It's not all fun and rainbows.
+Implicit rules are convenient, and you should use them if you want, but remember the following:

+* Header files not automatic prerequisites (but you can add them yourself, as above)
+* Implicit rules are not explicit, which some people and projects value

+So they may not be the best for you and your team.

 ### Silencing commands

+Build output can be noisy.

 ### ?= and += assignment
 ### Variables, overrides, and the environment
 ### "multi-target" rules